pratiibh-401-advanced-javascript/seattle-javascript-401n13/curriculum/class-30/lab/README.md

 # Block 5 Project: RESTy

-We currently have a live RESTy application deployed at Netlify
+**RESTy** is an API Server client appliction.
+It's a lot like Postman or httpie, but it runs in the browser.

-For this project, you will build a similar application in this lab, covering most of the core features (details below).
+For this project, you will build a similar application, covering most of the core features (details below).

 The style and functionality as presented must be matched.
 You must use your own markup and CSS.